laanwj/sundog/README.md

 The best overview of the internals of the p-system version IV is the "p-System Software Reference Library: Internal Architecture", which can be found [on bitsavers](http://bitsavers.informatik.uni-stuttgart.de/pdf/sage/sageandstride/Internal_Architecture-1.140.41.A.pdf).

+## Retrospect

+In retrospect we could have gotten away with emulating way less of the actual p-system, if we'd emulated at the run-time level instead of the OS level.
+The game doesn't use any of the OS functionality, besides one background task.
+The paging was not required even with the 1MB of memory of an Atari ST. Most game data is static, it hardly uses dynamic memory management.

+So we could do away with SofTech's `SYSTEM.PASCAL` runtime and replace it with a minimal stub in C. Run the game itself only.

+That said, I didn't have enough knowledge about the whole thing when I started this, and besides, it's kind of cool how this project is as much of a toy operating system as a game.
+Unless the PASCAL source code of the original game happens to become open source (:smile:) there's little reason to do otherwise.

 Debug UI
 ---------